LeivoSepp/TrackMe-inReach-app-in-Azure-for-free/README.md

 * You can have your own inReach device which is used by default for your tracks.
 * You can have a rented inReach and each track can have their own inReach device.
 ### Public functionality
-* People can see you in the map.
+* People can follow you in the map.
 * People can see all your predefined live or historical tracks.
 * People can locate themself on the map.
 This is very useful in cases like this:
   * if you have a support person and he/she has to meet you in some place,